RedHatInsights/cicd-tools/README.md

 that are not supposed to be loaded many times.

-An example of this is the _container_ library, where the selected container engine is **set only once the first command using the library helper function `cicd_tools::container::cmd` is used**.
+An example of this is the _container_ library, where the selected container engine is **set only once the first command using the library helper function `cicd::container::cmd` is used**.

 Each of the libraries will export their functions and variables to the shell when sourcing the